Soft/enum-kinds/enum-kinds/README.md

 `SomeEnumKind` that contains matching unit variant for each of the variants in `SomeEnum`.

-# Additional traits for kind enums
+# Additional Traits for Kind Enums

 By default, derived kind enums implement `Debug`, `Clone`, `Copy`, `PartialEq` and `Eq` traits.
 Additional derives can be specified using the